-You can define and write to several column names in a TABWRITE block.
+You can write several column names in a TABWRITE block.
 The column names must be written between quotation marks and separated by a comma.
 You define the values that the TNC is to write to the respective column with Q parameters.

-Note that by default the FN 27: TABWRITE function writes values to the currently open table also in the Test Run mode.
+Note that by default the FN 27: TABWRITE function writes values to the currently open table also in the Test run mode.
 The FN18 ID992 NR16 function enables you to query in which operating mode the program is to be run.
-If the FN27 function is to be run only in the Program Run operating modes, you can skip the respective program section by using a jump command page 276.
+If the FN27 function is to be run only in the Program Run, Single Block and Program Run, Full Sequence operating modes, you can skip the respective program section by using a jump command, page 293.